 The first seminar will be in Week 1 of Autumn Term.

-A link to further week by week reading will be notified in September.
+A link to further week by week reading will be notified in mid-September.
 Over the summer, students should concentrate on reading the play texts.
 The course book for this module is English Renaissance Drama: A Norton Anthology, edited by David Bevington, Lars Engle, Katharine Eisaman Maus and Eric Rasmussen.
+Students are, however, welcome to use single-play editions of the texts if they prefer.

 Students will be expected to contribute regularly to seminar discussions.